frlequ/homeassistant-mojelektro/README.md

 <sub> *Example of Moj Elektro API using Apex Chart Card.
 You can find yaml in https://github.com/frlequ/mojelektro-apex-chart </sub>

-### Warning for existing users
-This update should not erase existing sensors, ~~but will not update the energy produced `_output` entities.~~ Fixed!

 > [!NOTE]
-> **Note about data:** This integration gathers energy information with a 24-hour delay because API doesn't provide real-time data.
+> **Note about data:** This integration gathers energy information with a **24-hour delay** because API doesn't provide real-time data.
 Unfortunately, this delay leads to inaccurate readings, especially between midnight and 6 a.m as data aggregates.
 The problem lies with Moj Elektro, and there's no way around it.

 ## Setup API